sgmurphy/wordpress-plugins/unlimited-elements-for-elementor/readme.txt

 * Feature: Radio Button Field (Pro) - Implemented 'Set First Item Selected' option.
 This new functionality allows users to automatically select the first item in the widget.
 * Feature: Fullscreen Menu (Free) - Implemented 'Open Current Submenu On Page Load' option.
 This new functionality allows users to automatically expand the current submenu on page load, providing immediate access to relevant content.
 * Feature: Background Slider (Pro) - Introduced 'Add SEO Tags' option, allowing users to include alt and title attributes for images for improved search engine optimization of the widget content.
-* Feature: Floating Chat Buttons (Pro) - Introduced "Close Message Box After Send" option, allowing automatic closure of the message box after clicking the send button for improved user experience and convenience.
+* Feature: Floating Chat Buttons (Pro) - Introduced &quot;Close Message Box After Send&quot; option, allowing automatic closure of the message box after clicking the send button for improved user experience and convenience.
-* Feature: Floating Chat Buttons (Pro) - Introduced "Close Button After Click" option, enabling automatic closure of the buttons after clicking any button, eliminating the need for manual closure for enhanced user convenience and interaction.
+* Feature: Floating Chat Buttons (Pro) - Introduced &quot;Close Button After Click&quot; option, enabling automatic closure of the buttons after clicking any button, eliminating the need for manual closure for enhanced user convenience and interaction.
 * Feature: Content Grid (Pro) - Implemented 'Description' option.
 This new functionality allows users to add a description to the widget, providing additional context or instructions.
 * Feature: SVG Animation (Free) - Optimized widget for Elementor Popup compatibility.
 This update ensures seamless integration and improved performance when using the widget within Elementor Popups.
 * Feature: Animated Ripples (Pro) - Introduced 'Ripple Scale' option, enabling users to control the size of the ripples for enhanced visual customization and effect.